-Associate Professor of History; Affiliated Faculty
+Associate Professor of History and Law; Affiliated Faculty

 B.S., Liberty University

 J.D., Samford University, Cumberland School of Law

 Ph.D., University of California-Berkeley

 I am a legal historian, specializing in pre-modern European legal traditions.
 I am particularly interested in the history of criminal law and the historical development of legal and political institutions concerned with punishment, dispute settlement, and social control.
 My research also ranges more broadly into the development of the western legal tradition, with an eye toward comparing developments in English and Roman law.
 My first book, Sanctuary and Crime in the Middle Ages, 400-1500 (Fordham University Press, 2011) won the John Nicholas Brown book prize from the Medieval Academy of America.
 I am currently working on a monograph that examines the legal career of the devil in pre-modern Europe.